dzufferey/dzufferey.github.io/concurrency_theory_2019/exercises/exercises_9.md

 ###  Questions
 * Can you find a binary session type that shows that the two processes communicate correctly?
-  (hint: the subtyping rule is crutial for this example, one process' local type can be a subtype of multiple types.)
+  (hint: the subtyping rule is crucial for this example, one process' local type can be a subtype of multiple types.)